Dorsa-amiri/Inertia-Wheel-Inverted-Pendulum/README.md

 ### Where We Bought Everything

 Most components were purchased in person rather than online, because no single supplier reliably stocked more than one or two of the parts at a time; each component was typically found at a different store.
-The only component ordered online was the power adapter: *(insert link here)*.
+Two components were ordered online instead: the pendulum-angle encoder ([partineh.com](https://partineh.com/product/%d8%b1%d9%88%d8%aa%d8%a7%d8%b1%db%8c-%d8%a7%d9%86%da%a9%d9%88%d8%af%d8%b1-%d9%86%d9%88%d8%b1%db%8c-%d8%af%d9%88-%d9%81%d8%a7%d8%b2-600-%d8%af%d8%b1%d8%ac%d9%87-%d9%85%d8%af%d9%84-hn3806)) and the pivot bearings ([fidarbearing.ir](http://fidarbearing.ir)).
+Supplier websites for the remaining, in-person-purchased parts are still listed in [`/docs/BOM.md`](./docs/BOM.md) for reference and stock-checking.

 Components that were genuinely hard to find: the Monster Moto Shield (discontinued, replaced with BTS7960), a factory-encoder-equipped RS-385PH motor (essentially unobtainable, replaced with a bare motor plus AS5600), and consistent stock of the pendulum's optical rotary encoder across suppliers.